 Deciding whether to purchase either a viscometer or a rheometer is not always straightforward.
-This guide will take you through the differences and how a rheometer, such as our Kinexus or Rosand ranges, could be more suited for your needs.
+This guide will take you through the differences and how a rheometer, such as our Rosand capillary rheometer range, could be more suited for your needs.

 What’s the difference?

 Typically a viscometer employs a mechanical bearing that limits the speed and torque capabilities of the instrument, whereas a rheometer uses a low friction air bearing.
 This means a viscometer can be a solution for material, process or production tests that require simple flow measurements on Newtonian materials (where viscosity is independent of shear rate), however the performance of a rheometer allows far greater characterization of flow, deformation and even the tackiness of a material (for Newtonian and non-Newtonian materials).

 A viscometer can offer portability for field or remote testing.
 Rheometers, while generally more expensive than viscometers, are more versatile and have a much wider dynamic range of control and measurement parameters.

 Measuring viscosity is the most common application required for a viscometer or rheometer.
 For most products, the viscosity is required to be high at low shear rates to prevent sedimentation or slumping, but to thin down at higher shear rates to facilitate application or processing.
 Hence a single viscosity measurement is not sufficient to describe the viscosity of such materials and the viscosity should be measured over a range of shear rates or stresses

 Typically, a viscometer can measure in the range of about 0.1 to 103 s-1 while a rheometer extends the measurement range from 10-6 to 105 s-1.
 A broader measurement range enables relevant data to be obtained by exposing the sample to conditions that are realistic to the conditions applied during product manufacture or use.